naeem123650/user-post-comment-node-express-mongoose-mongodb/Readme.md

-# Project Title
+# User post and comment management.

-User post and comment management.
+User can manage posts and can do comment on post

 ## Technologies Used